intel-iot-roadshow/roadshow-docs/docs/ide_setup/eclipse/details-select_target_device.md

 <div class="callout troubleshooting" markdown="1">
 **Problems with Wi-Fi?
 Need to program while offline?**

 The dev kit Eclipse IDE requires the IP address of your IoT board in order to program it.
 If you are unable to get your IoT board online to the same network as your computer due to restricted or busy Wi-Fi networks, try a direct cable-based method.

-**Intel® Galileo users:**

-  Connect an Ethernet cable directly from your computer to the Intel® Galileo.

-**Intel® Edison users:**

 Use the device mode micro-USB cable to establish an "Ethernet over USB" connection.
 Refer to [Ethernet over USB](../../connectivity/ethernet_over_usb/) for further instruction.
 </div>